 18. Charge and other rights not affected

-An order for sale under which the land has not been sold shall not discharge the land from the charge, for the enforcement of which the order for sale was made, or take away from the Commissioner of Public Health or the local authority in whose favour the order was made any right of the Commissioner or the local authority against the land including the right to apply for a fresh order for sale.
+An order for sale under which the land has not been sold shall not discharge the land from the charge, for the enforcement of which the order for sale was made, or take away from the CEO or the local authority in whose favour the order was made any right of the CEO or the local authority against the land including the right to apply for a fresh order for sale.

+[Regulation 18 amended in Gazette 29 Dec 2006 p.
+5910]

 19. Conveyance or transfer

-The clerk of the Local Court shall execute a proper conveyance or transfer of the land to the purchaser which shall convey or transfer to the purchaser (subject to registration under the Transfer of Land Act 1893, or the Land Act 1933, as the case may require) an estate in fee simple in the land, or (if such land has not been alienated from the Crown in fee simple) all the estate and interest therein of every person (other than the crown) and all the estate and interest which any such person is entitled or able to transfer, assign, convey or dispose of therein, and the estate of the purchaser shall be subject to the exceptions, conditions and powers (if any) contained in the grant or Crown lease or conditional purchase lease of the land and to any public rights of way and to any easements acquired by enjoyment or use or subsisting over and upon or affecting the land, and to any rates and taxes imposed or to be imposed on or in respect of the land after the date of the sale, and to any mortgage in favour of the Agricultural Bank, 2 but free from other encumbrances.
+The clerk of the Local Court shall execute a proper conveyance or transfer of the land to the purchaser which shall convey or transfer to the purchaser (subject to registration under the Transfer of Land Act 1893) an estate in fee simple in the land, or (if such land has not been alienated from the Crown in fee simple) all the estate and interest therein of every person (other than the crown) and all the estate and interest which any such person is entitled or able to transfer, assign, convey or dispose of therein, and the estate of the purchaser shall be subject to the exceptions, conditions and powers (if any) contained in the grant or Crown lease or conditional purchase lease of the land and to any public rights of way and to any easements acquired by enjoyment or use or subsisting over and upon or affecting the land, and to any rates and taxes imposed or to be imposed on or in respect of the land after the date of the sale, and to any mortgage in favour of the Agricultural Bank, 2 but free from other encumbrances.

+[Regulation 19 amended in Gazette 29 Dec 2006 p.
+5908.]

 20. Registration of transfer

-The Registrar of Titles, in the case of land under the Transfer of Land Act 1893, and the Under Secretary for Lands in the case of land not under the said Act and under the Land Act 1933, upon production to him of any transfer as aforesaid shall register the same, and notwithstanding any statutory provision to the contrary, production of the certificate or other instrument of title shall not be required, but for the purpose of registration the Registrar of Titles or the Under Secretary for Lands, as the case may be, may if he thinks fit, make such orders and publish such advertisements as are provided for in the case of dealings with land when the certificate or other instrument of title is lost or not produced.
+The Registrar of Titles, in the case of land under the Transfer of Land Act 1893, upon production to him of any transfer as aforesaid shall register the same, and notwithstanding any statutory provision to the contrary, production of the certificate or other instrument of title shall not be required, but for the purpose of registration the Registrar of Titles may if he thinks fit, make such orders and publish such advertisements as are provided for in the case of dealings with land when the certificate or other instrument of title is lost or not produced.

+[Regulation 20 amended in Gazette 29 Dec 2006 p.
+5909.]

 Appendix